UBogun/Xojo-pigpio/README.md

 Look into the classes in the module that demonstrate how to use the library.
 A gpioWrite for example is pigpio.DigitalValue(GPIOPin) = True or False, while you can get the value via pigpio.DigitalValue(gpioPin).
 All public methods and properties are documented.
 Look into the description tags or consult the pigpio documentation at http://abyz.co.uk/rpi/pigpio/cif.html.

+### Differences to pigpio original implementation
+Whereby pigpio returns you an integer for as good as method call, I have only done so if this return value needs to be remembered, like a handle.
+To prepare this library better for the new Xojo framework, I fire exceptions intead when the result is below 0, adding the exception message according to pigpio‘ error list.
+Keep your method calls in try/catch causes therefore if you want to handle errors.

+As stated above, whereever a getter and a setter to a property exists, I have synthesized methods behaving like computed properties.
+You set the PWM dutycycle of a Pin by pigpio.AnalogValue(Pin) = value and get it by Dim value as Integer = pigpio.AnalogValue(Pin).

 ### No events!
 > Yes, it would be the highest Xojo level of comfort to have events firing when the level of a sensor changes.
 This is, if possible, complicated at least, because the events are returned on a background thread and it would be very difficult to get onto the virtual sensor instance.